Work Injury? 3 Ways Your Chiropractor Can Establish Cause for Your Back Pain and 2 Things You Can Do to Help

 First and foremost, your claim needs to be backed up by the opinion of a medical professional.
 Certain conditions, such as visible work injuries, can be verified by a family physician.
 On the other hand, special cases exist where a specialist is the best person to contact.
 For example, your chiropractor has the qualifications necessary to make the connection between your work injury and your back and joint pain.
 Without these credentials behind you, your case won’t go far.

 The medical professional supporting your case needs to be able to show causation between the work conditions that led to your injury and the resulting pain.
 On the medical report, your chosen doctor will have to describe clearly how he or she came to a diagnosis.
 (I.E what tests were used?)
 Then, using that information, he or she needs to show clearly how work factors led to your injury.
 With an intimate knowledge of how the musculoskeletal system operates, a chiropractor is your best bet when it comes to back and joint pain.

 Knowledge of How Claims Work

 Not all chiropractors regularly support work injury claims.
 Therefore, it’s important to find one that knows the many ins and outs of how workers’ compensation claims work.
+Also, make sure you have an expert law practitioner like the ones at Doug Beam, P.A. who can work together to get the details in your favor.
 One small detail that can trip up your case is the kind of language your medical professional uses to explain your case.
 If your chiropractor’s medical report contains speculative or ambiguous words, such as could, might, or may, your claim could be denied.
 The OWCP requires a certain degree of certainty to be included in your medical professional’s written opinion.
 Even the slightest suggestion of uncertainty can derail your claim.
 Having a chiropractor who is familiar with these types of cases will increase your chances of compensation.